Skip to content

 Inner Warden analyzes it

-The command is parsed using AST analysis (tree-sitter, not regex).
-Inner Warden detects download-and-execute pipelines, reverse shells, obfuscation, persistence attempts, and destructive operations.
-Returns a risk score from 0 to 100.
+The command is analyzed against 71 threat detection rules covering 9 categories: download-and-execute pipelines, reverse shells, obfuscation, prompt injection, and more.
+It returns a risk score from 0 to 100.

 { "risk_score": 40, "recommendation": "deny", "signals": ["download_and_execute"] }